justinbangerter/d3shapes/README.md

 d3shapes
 ========

-A few irregualr shapes that can be imported into your D3 visualizations.
+A few irregular shapes that can be imported into your D3 visualizations.
 This sprang from a special need for a non-profit client.

 Available Symbols
 =================